-- The Net Cost of Options and Guarantees on both the unitised and conventional with profit business is calculated at Q3 using outputs from a stochastic model; scaling is used to calculate the value at Q4. - For the less material lines of business transferred to PIA on 1 January 2019 (i.e. other than PIA Poland branch business) the technical provisions use simplified approaches. - For other less material business (e.g. long term care products which have claims in payment) the technical provisions are set to be those calculated for statutory reporting purposes. - Some product features with minimal financial significance are not modelled on the grounds of materiality.
+- The Net Cost of Options and Guarantees on both the unitised and conventional with profit business is calculated at Q3 using outputs from a stochastic model; scaling is used to calculate the value at Q4. - For the less material lines of business transferred to PIA on 1 January 2019 (i.e. other than PIA Poland branch business) as well as for newly launched products in 2022 which have not yet built scale, the technical provisions use simplified approaches. - For other less material business (e.g. long term care products which have claims in payment) the technical provisions are set to be those calculated for statutory reporting purposes. - Some product features with minimal financial significance are not modelled on the grounds of materiality.